-We invite you to gather with us to participate in worship and fellowship, in ministries and other events and occasions.
+We invite you to gather with us to participate in worship, fellowship, and service to our neighbors.

 Faith’s welcome mat is always out.